wzwvv/CST/README.md

-# Canine EEG Helps Humans: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment
+# Canine EEG Helps Human: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment

 **📰 News:** Our paper has been accepted for publication in **National Science Review (IF = 16.3)**.

-This repository contains the original Python code for our paper [**Canine EEG Helps Humans: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment**](https://academic.oup.com/nsr/advance-article/doi/10.1093/nsr/nwaf086/8052010) (National Science Review, 2025).
+This repository contains the original Python code for our paper [**Canine EEG Helps Human: Cross-Species and Cross-Modality Epileptic Seizure Detection via Multi-Space Alignment**](https://academic.oup.com/nsr/advance-article/doi/10.1093/nsr/nwaf086/8052010) (National Science Review, 2025).

 ## Overview
 This work addresses the challenge of **cross-species (canine/human) and cross-modality (scalp/intracranial) EEG-based epileptic seizure detection**.
 Traditional models rely on within-species and within-modality data, limiting their generalizability.
 We introduce **ResizeNet+MSA**, a multi-space alignment framework that facilitates knowledge transfer across species and modalities, overcoming dataset heterogeneity and enhancing seizure detection performance.